frdwin/mfetch/README.md

 It is very minimal and only works on *GNU/Linux*.

-You don't get a ascii art by default, but you can tell `mfetch` to get one from a file (yet to be done).
+You don't get a ascii art by default, but you can tell `mfetch` to get one from a file.

 We think this will give you more freedom to choose your preferred ascii art.